buthanoid/oimaging/doc/oimaging-actions.md

   - Call the algorithm (local or remote) and supply it with the temporary file.
   - Give back the execution flow.
 This action is too slow to be synchronous.
 When the algorithm returns, it will call the action `End Result`.
 - Called by: button "Run", menu button "Processing > Run", action `Run More Iterations`.
+- Source code: `RunAction.actionPerformed`, `RunFitActionWorker.computeInBackground`.

+#### Select Init Image

+- Goal: to select initial image among the image library.
+- Description:
+  - Sets the `INIT_IMG` input param to the hdu name of the `FitsImageHDU` selected, in the `OIFitsFile` associated to the input form.
+  - Adds the `FitsImageHDU` to the `OIFitsFile`.
+  - Removes any `FitsImageHDU` in the `OIFitsFile` that is not targeted by the `INIT_IMG` keyword or `RGL_PRIO`.
+  - Sets the focus on the initial image.
+- Called by: selection list of initial image in the input form, actions `Load OIFitsFile`, `Load FitsImageFile`, `Create Image`, `Modify Image`, `Remove Image`, `Load result as input`, `Load result as input with last img`, `Set as init img`,
+- Notes:
+  - There is a special "null" HDU named `"[No Image]"`.
+It can be selected but it is only valid if the algorithm selected supports missing initial image.
+This HDU sets the `INIT_IMG` param to an empty string.
+- Source code: `SoftwareSettingsPanel.updateModel`, `IRModel.setSelectedInputImageHDU`, `IRModel.updateOifitsFileHDUs`.

+### Results table

+#### Add Result

+- Goal: adds a result to the results table.
+- Description:
+  - Parses the result if not done yet
+  - Adds the result to the table
+  - Adds some eventually missing OImaging keywords
+  - Calls `Add Image` for each image in the results
+- Called by: actions `End Result`, `Load Result`.
+Unreachable directly by the GUI.
+- Notes:
+  - Updates the parameters `INIT_IMG` and `RGL_PRIO` of the result in case one of its image has been renamed when added to the image library.

+#### Run more iterations

+- Goal: call `Load OIFitsFile` with the selected result, then call `Start Run`, all this while staying on the *Results tab*
+- Description:
+  - Calls action `Load result as input with last img`.
+  - Calls asynchronously `Start Run` action (by the `RUN` event).
+  - In summary, this actions permits to "continue" the selected result for more iterations.
+- Called by: button "Run more iterations" in the action panel in the results tab.
+- Notes:
+  - Automatic tab switch usually triggered by the modification of the input form is manually disabled to keep the GUI on the results tab.
+  - Only works if there is exactly one selected valid result.

+#### Load result as input

+- Goal: call `Load OIFitsFile` with the selected result, and move to the *Input tab*.
+- Description:
+  - Copies the `OIFitsFile` associated to the selected result.
+  - Calls `Load OIFitsFile` with this `OIFitsFile`.
+  - Switchs to input form tab.
+Called by: button "Load result as input"
+- Notes:
+  - Only works if there is exactly one selected valid result.

+#### Load result as input with last img

+  - Goal: same as `Load result as input`, but the final image is used for the init image in the input form.
+  - Description:
+    - Copies the `OIFitsFile` associated to the selected result.
+    - Calls `Load OIFitsFile` with this `OIFitsFile`.
+    - Calls `Select Init Image` with the result image found in the `OIFitsFile`.
+    - Switchs to input form tab.
+  Called by: button "Load result as input", action `Run more iterations`.
+  - Notes:
+    - Only works if there is exactly one selected valid result.

+### General

+#### End Result

+- Goal: adds the run's result to the table of results.
+- Description:
+  - Calls `Add Result` with the result.
+  - Sets `running` state to `false`.
+- Called by: Asynchronously by `Start Run`, it is triggered when the algorithm execution has completed.
+- Source code: `RunFitActionWorker.refreshUI`.

 ## What is an action ?